E3V3A/MMM-FlightsAbove/README.md

 ```diff
 -▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃
 ```
-:warning:

-> Please do not use an **updateInterval** shorter than ~2 minutes (120 seconds).
-A too short setting
+> :warning: Please do not use an **updateInterval** shorter than ~2 minutes (120 seconds).
+A too short
-> is useless as planes do not move across the visible sky that fast, and no, you will not be able
+> setting is useless as planes do not move across the visible sky that fast, and no, you will not be
-> to see F16's or MIG's, as they are not tracked by F24.
-So please respect the free services provided
+> able to see F16's or MIG's, as they are not tracked by F24.
+So please respect the free services
-> by the Flightradar24 API.
-You also risk getting blocked by their servers if you rapid fire requests.
+> provided by the Flightradar24 API.
+You also risk getting blocked by their servers if you rapid-fire
-> Finally, the services provided by them could break at any time, there are no service guarantees.
+> requests.
+Finally, the services provided by them could break at any time, there are no service guarantees. :warning:

-:warning:

 ```diff
 -▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃▃